 The amazing canyon displays cliffs 700 m high, while the Caminito del Rey path hangs 100 m above the river.

 Walking Caminito del Rey is one of the most unique experiences in Spain.

 Caminito del Rey is easily visited from Malaga and Costa del Sol.

 Feria de Jerez is one of the most joyful events in Spain.

 The event traces back to the medieval ages when Andalusian farmers gathered in Jerez to sell their beautiful Andalusian horses.
-During the fair a small village with public restaurants and bars (casetas) was made and where people celebrated the deals with flamenco songs and dance, and plenty of food and drinks (most notably, sherry from Jerez) …
+During the fair, a small village with public restaurants and bars (casetas) was made where people celebrated the deals with flamenco songs and dance, and plenty of food and drinks (most notably, sherry from Jerez) …